chummelt/Twitter-Data-in-R-Using-Rtweet/README.md

 ### 1. Connecting to Twitter via API

-The process of the connection to twitter is very good documented under the following link:
+The process of the connection to twitter is documented under the following link:
 https://cran.r-project.org/web/packages/rtweet/vignettes/auth.html

 ```ruby
 rm(list=ls())